-(1) Goods and services taxes
+(n) Goods and services taxes

 The products and services sold in the Singapore are subject to a goods and services tax ("GST").
 The products and services sold to the customers outside of Singapore are not subject to a GST.
 GST taxes are presented as a reduction of revenue.
 The GST are based on gross sales price.
-GST rate is generally 7% in Singapore.
+GST rate in Singapore is generally 7% and 8% for the years ended December 31, 2022 and 2023, respectively.
 Entities that are GST general taxpayers are allowed to offset qualified input GST paid to suppliers against their output GST liabilities.
 Net GST balance between input GST and output GST is recorded in tax payable.

-(m) Employee benefits
+(o) Employee benefits

 The full-time employees of the Group are entitled to the government mandated defined contribution plan.
 The Group is required to accrue and pay for these benefits based on certain percentages of the employees' respective salaries, subject to certain ceilings, in accordance with the relevant government regulations, and make cash contributions to the government mandated defined contribution plan.
-Total expenses for the plans were \$78,445 and \$38,526 for the years ended December 31, 2022 and 2021, respectively.
+Total expenses for the plans were \$134,063 and \$78,445 for the years ended December 31, 2023 and 2022, respectively.

-(n) Foreign currency transactions and translations
+(p) Foreign currency transactions and translations